paulplant/xdrip4ios_docs/docs/connect/cgm.md

 **Disable other apps connected to the transmitter Bluetooth Permission**

-To avoid problems with other apps (Tomato, Diabox, zDrip, ...) "stealing" the Bluetooth connection from xDrip4iOS, we need to ensure that they have their Bluetooth permissions disabled.
+To avoid problems with other apps (Tomato, Diabox, ...) interferring with the Bluetooth connection to xDrip4iOS, we need to ensure that they have their Bluetooth permissions disabled.

 Go to your iPhone Settings and scroll down the app.
 Select it and in the options, disable Bluetooth.

 Firstly make sure that your Libre sensor is started and working.
 If you scan the sensor with the LibreLink app, **can you see the values/graph**?